ansible/instruqt/tracks/controller-101/10-controller-101-template-survey/assignment.md

     In controller, job templates are a visual representation of the `ansible-playbook` command and all flags you can utilize when executing from the command line.

 tabs:
+- id: mhsylwrenfnc
-- title: Automation controller
+  title: Automation controller
   type: service
   hostname: control
   path: /
   port: 443
+- id: cuakpqjrwjoy
-- title: Node1 Web
+  title: Node1 Web
   type: service
   hostname: node1
   path: /